jonathanstowe/XML-Class/Documentation.md

 DESCRIPTION
 ===========

-This provides a relatively easy way to instantiate a Perl 6 object from XML and create XML that describes the Perl 6 class in a consistent manner.
+This provides a relatively easy way to instantiate a Raku object from XML and create XML that describes the Raku class in a consistent manner.

 It is somewhat inspired by the `XmlSerialization` class of the .Net framework, but there are other antecedents.

 Using a relatively static definition of the relation between a class and XML that represents it means that XML can be consistently parsed and generated in a way that should always remain valid to the original description.

-This module aims to map between Perl 6 object attributes and XML by providing some default behaviours and some attribute traits to alter that behaviour to model the XML.
+This module aims to map between Raku object attributes and XML by providing some default behaviours and some attribute traits to alter that behaviour to model the XML.

 By default scalar attributes who's value type can be expressed as an XML simple type (e.g. strings, real numbers, boolean, datetimes) will be serialised as attribute values or (with an `xml-element` trait,) as elements with simple content. positional attributes will always be serialised as a sequence of elements (with an optional container specified by a trait,) likewise associative attributes (though the use of these is discouraged as there is no constraint on the names of the elements which are taken from the keys of the Hash.)
-Perl 6 classes are expressed as XML complex types with the same serialisation as above.
+Raku classes are expressed as XML complex types with the same serialisation as above.
 Provision is also made for the serialisation and de-serialisation of other than the builtin types to simple contemt (trivial examples might be Version objects for instance,) and for the handling of data that might be unknown at definition time (such as the xsd:Any in SOAP head and body elements,) by the use of "namespace maps".

 There are things that explicitly aren't catered for such as "mixed content" (that is where XML markup may be within text content as in XHTML for example,) but that shouldn't be a problem for data storage or messaging applications for the most part.